Gaurav-2803/Notes/SQL/SQL Notes .md

 1.  #### JOIN/INNER JOIN

-    - This keyword will create the result- set by combining all rows from both the tables where the condition satisfies i.e value of the common field will be the same.
+    - This keyword will create the result- set by combining all rows from both the tables where the condition satisfies i.e. the value of the common field will be the same.

       ```
       SELECT